raspberrypi/noobs/README.md

 ## How to run your Build

 In order to setup an SD card with a newly built version of NOOBS, you will need to:
-- Format an SD card that is 4GB or greater in size as FAT
+- Format an SD card that is 8GB or greater in size as FAT32
 - Replace the `/os` directory in `/output` with the copy contained in the release version of NOOBS (see above for download links)
 - Copy the files in the `/output` directory onto the SD card